Honda Crosstour: Discontinuation

 On April 8, 2015, Honda announced that it was discontinuing production on the Crosstour at the end of the 2015 model year due to slow sales.
 Its final production date was August 31, 2015.
 Another factor in Honda's decision was to free up space on the production line for the CR-V, Acura RDX and also the Acura MDX in 2017.

 Although the Crosstour was discontinued globally, Honda later introduced the Honda Avancier in China in 2016, which effectively served as its spiritual successor in that market.
 The Avancier is a mid-size crossover SUV developed specifically for the Chinese market by the Guangqi Honda joint venture.
 Its design and concept were previewed by the Honda Concept D, a bold SUV prototype unveiled at the 2015 Auto Shanghai that showcased Honda’s vision for a high-end, China-exclusive crossover.
 The production Avancier features a more conventional SUV body style compared to the Crosstour’s fastback design and is positioned as a premium offering with advanced technologies and turbocharged engine options.
 While the Avancier was not marketed outside China, its introduction represented Honda’s continued presence in the crossover segment formerly occupied by the Crosstour.

+In North America, to compete in the mid-size two row segment left vacant by the Crosstour's discontinuation, the Honda Passport would be introduced for the 2019 model year.
+The Passport is powered only by the 3.5-liter V6 engine, with a choice of either front-wheel or all-wheel drive.